JazzMaster/MasterMyVMs/README.md

 You may be able to google some working keys from yesteryear.
 HOWEVER, dont expect "activation of windows" to work using these keys.
+(en mass install in corporate environment)

-If I ship or Torrent a VM it is with keys stripped out.
+If I ship it is with keys stripped out.
 There are legal reasons for this.
 Find your own (or hack in your own at your own risk)- I dont care -but leave my keys out of it.